logambigaik/kubeadm-cluster/README.md

 #kubeadm:

+Kubeadm is a toolkit for bootstrapping a best-practises Kubernetes cluster on existing infrastructure.
+Kubeadm cannot provision your infrastructure which is one of the main differences to kops(Kops stands for Kubernetes operations.
+The tagline for the project is that it’s “the easiest way to get a production-grade Kubernetes cluster up and running”.
+Kops is sometimes referred to as the ‘kubectl’ for spinning up clusters).
+Another differentiator is that Kubeadm can be used not only as an installer but also as a building block.

 Kubeadm is a tool built to provide kubeadm init and kubeadm join as best-practice "fast paths" for creating Kubernetes clusters.

 kubeadm performs the actions necessary to get a minimum viable cluster up and running.
 By design, it cares only about bootstrapping, not about provisioning machines.
 Likewise, installing various nice-to-have addons, like the Kubernetes Dashboard, monitoring solutions, and cloud-specific addons, is not in scope.